Top 5 Most Common Reasons We Have Communication Breakdowns

 bottling emotions

-Expressing our feelings can be difficult because of the vulnerability involved in admitting how we feel and sharing our most private thoughts.
+Expressing our feelings can be difficult because of the vulnerability involved in admitting our feelings and sharing our private thoughts.
+Expressing our feelings also poses the danger of being rejected, misunderstood, or contradicted.
+Saying what’s in our hearts can be very scary, but it’s something we need to do.

+If we don’t share how we’re feeling about something calmly and willingly, it will come out at a less-than-pleasant time.
 We aren’t supposed to hold things in for too long.
-Our bodies have a way of expelling the negative thoughts, feelings, and emotions we’ve been trying so hard to keep inside.
+Our bodies can expel the negative thoughts, feelings, and emotions we’ve been trying so hard to keep inside.
+Unfortunately, it’s usually when we least expect it; more often than not, it’s in the worst possible way.

+Once it gets to the point where we explode, we’re in primal mode and are usually feeling angry or frustrated.
 What follows is hardly ever respectful, kind, or civil.
 It’s also hard for people to understand us or where we’re coming from when we’re in that state.
+Don’t let your feelings get the best of you by bottling them up.

+It’s important to remember that your opinions and emotions are just as important as anyone else’s.
+Make it a point to start expressing your thoughts and feelings.
 There’s a beautiful feeling that comes with voicing your truth.
-It also creates a certain level of intimacy between you and those around you because it shows others you trust them enough to share your thoughts.
+It also creates intimacy between you and those around you, showing others you trust them enough to share your thoughts.

 Tiptoeing Around What We Want To Say